AmolGayakwad/Second-Assignments-MergeSort-/README.md

 - Ensure any remaining records from both files are added to the merged data array.
 - Write the merged data to the output file, ensuring it is sorted by age.

+ ## Step to run code:
+  - Download the input files and script from github.
+  - put the script and file in one folder
+  - open script using VS Code
+  - run the code

 ## Learning from Assignments:

 1. learning function in javascript.